cynkh/mvc-album-browser/README.md

 Navigating via album title displays all associated thumbnails for the selected album and the album title below the thumbnails.

 Navigating via user name displays all detail for the selected user and all associated posts for the user.

+Thanks to Steve Gordon for his post on registering generics using the Dot.NET Core IoC container: https://www.stevejgordon.co.uk/asp-net-core-dependency-injection-how-to-register-generic-types.